-- Select your operating system you noted down before next to “Operating System:”
+- Select the operating system you noted down before, next to ‘Operating System:’.

 - Now click BIOS in the category row.

-- Check for updated BIOS in the version and date column.
-If a newer version exists, then press the “Download” button to the far right of it.
-If no updated version file is available or there is no BIOS update file at all then you already have the latest version, and if your operating system is not listed then you can’t install the BIOS update through this method on your current operating system.
-But you can use the downloaded file in Method 2.
+- Check for an updated BIOS in the version and date column.
+If a newer version exists, press the “Download” button to the far right of it.
+If there is no updated version file available or no BIOS update file at all, then you already have the latest version.
+If your operating system is not listed, you cannot install the BIOS update through this method on your current operating system.
+However, you can use the downloaded file in Method 2.

-- The downloaded will be an application (e.g. Q5WV1113.exe).
-Make sure all running application in the background are closed, and when you are ready, run it.
-Now follow the on-screen instructions to update your BIOS.
+- The downloaded item will be an application (e.g., Q5WV1113.exe).
+Make sure all running applications in the background are closed, and when you are ready, run it.
+Now, follow the on-screen instructions to update your BIOS.

-- Follow the on-screen instructions to the last word.
-Do not turn off your computer or laptop in any case until the updating process is 100% complete.
-In case of laptop, make sure the battery is present in the laptop and the AC adapter is connected with it the whole time the update of BISO takes place.
+- Follow the on-screen instructions to the letter.
+Do not turn off your computer or laptop under any circumstances until the updating process is 100% complete.
+In the case of a laptop, ensure the battery is installed in the laptop and the AC adapter is connected the entire time the BIOS update takes place.

-- To know the current BIOS version, access BIOS setup press F1 repeatedly while powering your system on.
-On some older models its F2.
-Once in BIOS setup you can easily see which BIOS version you have.
+- To know the current BIOS version, access the BIOS setup by pressing F1 repeatedly while powering on your system.
+On some older models, it’s F2.
+Once in the BIOS setup, you can easily see which BIOS version you have.

-- Now download the latest BIOS version by the page shown in Method 1.
+- Download the latest BIOS version now from the page shown in Method 1.

-- Connect the Flash drive you’re going to make bootable with your system.
-Press Windows key + E to open windows explorer.
-Back up the data if any from the Flash drive.
+- Connect the flash drive that you’re going to make bootable with your system.
+Press the Windows key + E to open Windows Explorer.
+Back up any data from the flash drive.

 - Download Rufus from this link.
 We will use it to make the Flash drive bootable.
 Open the downloaded file.